franciscop/fetch/readme.md

 You can also easily add the interceptors `before`, `after` and `error`:

 - `before`: Called when the request is fully formed, but before actually launching it.
-- `before`: Called just after the response is created and if there was no error, but before parsing anything else.
+- `after`: Called just after the response is created and if there was no error, but before parsing anything else.
 - `error`: When the response is not okay, if possible it'll include the `response` object.

 > Note: interceptors are never deduped/cached and always execute once per call, even if the main async fetch() has been deduped.